FAIRmat-NFDI/hackathon-fair-spectroscopy-data-2024/docs/parser_plugins.md

 cruft create https://github.com/FAIRmat-NFDI/cookiecutter-nomad-plugin
 ```

 You will be prompted with some questions and information regarding the plugin.
-Make sure to include both `parser` and `schema_package` options:
+Make sure to include both `parser` and `schema_package` options (the latter will be use in the [Extending the Schema](extending_schema.md) part):
 ```sh
   [1/13] full_name (John Doe): <whatever-name>
   [2/13] email (john.doe@physik.hu-berlin.de): <whatever-email>